How To "Cold Call" - Top Tips for Successful Telephone Sales!

 BE SURE TO EXPLAIN YOUR OWN BUSINESSES USPS (UNIQUE SELLING POINTS)

 Whether it is the price you charge, your customer service levels, your speed and efficiency, SLAs or simply your value for money, you will have something that you feel you do better than your competitors.
 Ensure that you include this merit as a key talking point.
 Relay this information in the context of how you have helped other businesses like theirs achieve certain objectives, so that they can understand the potential benefits being offered - rather than just the facts.

 On booking an appointment or meeting, follow this up with a confirmation or reminder in order to avoid missed appointments and provide your own full contact details.
 Keep the tone casual and friendly.
 Ask to take a direct email for the person you are visiting and drop a polite reminder, plus a brief snapshot of your services, prior to the date agreed.

 ENSURE THAT YOUR OFFERING IS COMPELLING

 When your business sends out a flyer or mailshot, the objective should be to capture the recipient’s attention in the first few lines in order to justify them reading on.
-The same rules apply in telesales.
+The same rules apply in best practice telesales training.
 Consider offering an extra good reason to choose your services.
-Businesses are constantly receiving a barrage of contact from various companies promoting their services, so offering a particularly generous discount, complimentary advice or helpful consultation up front will invariably make your proposition more attractive and pay off in the long run.
+This is much more about value then price.
+Businesses are constantly receiving a barrage of contact from various companies promoting their services, so offering a particularly novel proposition, complimentary advice or helpful consultation up front will invariably make your proposition more attractive and pay off in the long run.